theturboturnip/mphil-thesis/RISE/RISE_cutdown.md

 We do not define new mode-agnostic instructions, which means vector programs cannot mix capability and integer addressing without changing encoding modes.
-This may make incremental adoption more difficult, and in the future we should examine existing vanilla RVV programs to determine if it's worth adding those instructions.
+This may make incremental adoption more difficult, and in the future we may examine existing vanilla RVV programs to determine if it's worth adding those instructions.

 ## Fast-path calculations